Ultrafast laser-induced changes of the magnetic anisotropy in a low-symmetry iron garnet film: Results and discussion

 In the Table\,\ref{Table:Torque} we present the components of the torque (\ref{Eq:Torque}) as a function of the polar $\psi$ and azimuthal $\varphi_\mathrm{M}$ angles of the magnetization.
 These expressions allow us to eliminate the change of the $K_u$ parameter as a major driving mechanism for the precession excitation.
-Indeed, for any orientation of the magnetization the $T_z$-component related to the $\Delta K_u$ vanishes.
-This means that no pronounced azimuthal dependence of the initial phase $\xi_0$ of the $M_z$-oscillations is expected.
-This strongly contradicts the data in Fig.\,\ref{Fig:Phases}(b), where the initial phase $\xi_0$ spans over a range exceeding $\pi/2$, thus indicating that at least for some directions of the applied magnetic field the $T_z$-component is nonzero.
+Indeed, for any orientation of the magnetization the no $T_z$-component related to the $\Delta K_u$ occurs.
+In this case the initial phase $\xi_0$ of the $M_z$-oscillations is expected to be 0 with no pronounced dependence on $\varphi_H$.
+This strongly contradicts the experimental data in Fig.\,\ref{Fig:Phases}(b), where the initial phase $\xi_0$ spans over a range exceeding $\pi/2$, thus indicating that at least for some directions of the applied magnetic field the $T_z$-component is nonzero.

 Another important conclusion which can be drawn from the results shown in Fig.\ref{Fig:Phases}(b) is that the initial phase $\xi_0$ is close to zero when the azimuthal angle is $\varphi_{H}$=90$^\mathrm{o}$.
 Note, that in this case both the effective anisotropy field $\mathbf{H}_\mathrm{a}$ and the applied magnetic field lie in the $yz$ plane (see Fig.\,\ref{Fig:Geometry}(a)), which is the easy plane for the magnetization.
 In this geometry, the net effective field $\mathbf{H}_\mathrm{eff}$ should remain in the $yz$ plane even if the laser-induced changes of any of the anisotropy parameters $\Delta K$ occur.
 This, in turn, corresponds to the initial phase $\xi_0=0$ of the laser-induce precession, in agreement with that observed in the experiment.